 Since the early 1990s, after more than a decade of civil war and unrest, Cambodia has experienced extraordinary economic development and social change (Solcomb 2010; Milne & Mahanty 2015).
 There have been significant improvements in rates of poverty, access to services, and education, yet inequality between the rich and the poor has increased (World Bank 2014).
 There has been dramatic socioeconomic development within Cambodia’s major urban centres, yet rural, marginalised groups and ethnic minorities, particularly in the remote provinces, largely remain poor with minimal access to services, and where insecure land tenure leaves them exposed to land grabbing and conflict (Hammer 2008; Ironside 2008; Neef & Touch 2012; Phillips & Davy 2021).
 Such rapid social and economic changes make identifying the drivers of deforestation particularly challenging, as broad-scale drivers and their effect on local landscape actors, and the subsequent proximate causes of deforestation, are likely to fluctuate rapidly over time and space.
 There are several studies from Cambodia that have focussed on socioeconomic predictors of deforestation, which provide some important context.
 At the national scale, human population pressure has been identified as an important driver of deforestation (Dasgupta et al. 2005), and in Northwest Cambodia there have been many direct and indirect drivers of deforestation since 1975, including repatriation of Khmer Rouge soldiers and in-migration following the end of the civil conflict, refugee repatriation, the subsequent clearance for subsistence agriculture, and the expansion of cash crops such as cassava (Hought et al. 2012; Kong et al. 2019).
 In the Angkor Basin, home to the Angkor temples, a complex mix of global, regional, and local drivers including tourism, climate change, government policies, economic development, and environmental management between 1989 and 2005 caused over 23% of the existing forest cover to be lost to agricultural expansion and charcoal production (Gaughan et al. 2009).

 Integrated conservation and development projects (ICDPs) that aim to tackle both forest loss and socioeconomic development at the same time have had mixed results (e.g., Geist & Lambin 2003; Chambers et al. 2020; Bernhard et al. 2021).
 These projects can have unintended consequences for a number of reasons, including poor management of incentives or weak enforcement of protective laws, misinterpretation of stakeholder motivations, or failure to account for underlying economic drivers operating at a broader scale (Chambers et al. 2020).
 National economic and environmental policies, and interventions such as ICDPs, will be vulnerable to failure if the relationships between forest cover and loss and 1) broad economic drivers and 2) local socioeconomic conditions are not understood and accounted for.
 In chapter 1 I addressed the relationships between macroeconomic drivers and forest loss at the national scale.
 Previous studies have evaluated the relationships between forest cover and socioeconomics in small, discrete locations within Cambodia (Dasgupta et al. 2005; Gaughan et al. 2009; Hought et al. 2012; Kong et al. 2019), but to my knowledge, no study has attempted this at a national scale.
-Therefore, in this chapter I aim to fill this research gap by exploring whether high resolution spatially explicit socioeconomic variables from the across Cambodia can predict forest cover, and whether a non-statistical approach can reveal further patterns between socioeconomics and forest cover.
+Therefore, in this chapter I aim to fill this research gap by exploring whether high resolution spatially explicit socioeconomic variables from across Cambodia can predict forest cover, and whether a non-statistical approach can reveal further patterns between socioeconomics and forest cover.
 My objectives are therefore to 1) model the relationship between socioeconomic variables and forest cover for the whole country at two spatial resolutions (Province, Commune) using generalised liner mixed models, and 2) use a cluster analysis to create a provincial-level socioeconomic typology which further describes the relationships between socioeconomic development and forest cover.

 Methods